Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
   <li>Proceed to move into laser mode.
-At this point, you want to manually move your LongMill with the jog control to align the LaserBeam’s centerpoint with that of the indent’s.
+At this point, you want to manually move your LongMill with the jog control to align the LaserBeam's centerpoint with that of the indent's.
 As you move around, occasionally fire the laser at low power to see exactly where the centerpoint lies.
-You’ll want to focus the beam to a similar size as that of the indent.
-Continue firing and adjusting the LaserBeam’s position until it eventually aligns with the indent:</li>
+You'll want to focus the beam to a similar size as that of the indent.
+Continue firing and adjusting the LaserBeam's position until it eventually aligns with the indent:</li>
 </ul>
 &nbsp;